 Apus constellation is located in the southern hemisphere.
-It represents the bird of paradise.
-Its names is derived from the Greek word apous, which means “footless.”
+It is a small constellation that represents the bird of paradise.
+The name of the constellation is derived from the Greek word apous, which means “footless.”
 (Birds of paradise were at one point in history believed to lack feet.)
 There are no myths associated with the constellation.

 Apus was created by the Dutch astronomer and cartographer Petrus Plancius from the observations of Dutch navigators Pieter Dirkszoon Keyser and Frederick Houtman, and first catalogued by Plancius in the late 16th century.

-Apus contains two notable deep sky objects: the globular clusters NGC 6101 and IC 4499.
+Apus is home to two notable deep sky objects: the globular clusters NGC 6101 and IC 4499.
+The constellation also contains the galaxies IC 4633 and IC 4635.

 Apus was originally named Paradysvogel Apis Indica by Petrus Plancius, who created and introduced the constellation.
 Paradysvogel means “the bird of paradise” in Dutch, and Apis Indica is Latin for “indian bee.”
 Apis, the word for “bee,” was presumably used in error and the constellation should have been named Avis, which means “bird.”